JGigglen/clearframe/bias_examples_sunk_cost.md

 Testing the robustness of the decision under a zero–prior-investment assumption.

 Notes
 This framing is specifically designed to avoid sunk-cost reasoning.
-It treats past investment as irrelevant to the decision logic, which is the correct structural antidote to the bias."
+It treats past investment as irrelevant to the decision logic, which is the correct structural antidote to the bias.
+Clearframe intervention: NO